Meet the Mild Mannered High School Teacher With a Secret Identity

 Stepping into Gregg Nowling's Indianapolis workshop is like slipping into every geek's fantasy, an entire sci-fi convention squeezed into a 720-square foot room.

-I spent much of my childhood (OK, and my adult life as well) watching TOS, and this captain’s chair looks like it was transported from the bridge of the Enterprise to this workshop.
+I spent much of my childhood (OK, and my adult life as well) watching The Original Series, and this captain's chair looks like it was transported from the bridge of the Enterprise to this workshop.
 The buttons and lights all look like they did on that 20-inch RCA television years ago.

 Nowling, who teaches design and engineering at Purdue Polytechnic High School, says this is the third captain's chair he's created, but the first one he's built around an authentic key component.
 He built his first two around the time the original chair went on auction, eventually selling for $265,000.
 The Profiles in History auction house gave detailed measurements of the chair in the selling description, and Nowling talked to the auction curator to fill in some of the remaining blanks.